-Using a reading app can be extremely helpful in setting your goals and managing your expectations.
-Basmo offers you the possibility to set daily or yearly goals and to track your progress towards reaching them.
-Combine this with the daily reminders, the reading schedule and the reading statistics the app can provide, and you are on your way to improving your productivity considerably.
+Using a reading tracking app can be extremely helpful in setting your goals and managing your expectations.
+Basmo offers you the possibility to set daily or yearly goals and to track your progress toward reaching them.
+Combine this with the daily reminders, the reading schedule, and the reading statistics the app can provide, and you are on your way to improving your productivity considerably.

 Here’s how you can set your daily and yearly goals with Basmo.

 - Tap on Goals on the bottom of the main screen.

 - Both your daily and yearly goals will be displayed on the next screen.

 - To set your daily goal, simply tap on Adjust Goal in the Daily Goal section.

 - You will be prompted to select your goal either by swiping left or right to increase or decrease the number of minutes you want to spend reading every day, or to simply type the number directly from your keyboard.

 - When you’re happy with the selection, tap on Done.

 - Similarly, to adjust your yearly goal, you will need to repeat the same process as before, but the number to be adjusted will represent the number of books you want to read in a year.